abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter11.md

 - the bot can make specific mentions to people 5 minutes before the shift starts for handover, which is very useful, and you can see people using that.
 - the bot can check if overlaps primary and secondary and report to the oncall market channel.
 An example of a tool doing that for PagerDuty - <https://github.com/apiaryio/pagerduty-overlap-checker>
 - don’t forget to make the channel for the oncall market
-- don’t forget to make the channel for specific roasters as customer support, don’t mix everything into one channel
+- don't forget to create dedicated channels for specific rosters such as customer support — don't mix everything into one channel
-- search for slack ops, ops bot, or chat ops on the internet and find many inspirations